U.S. Afghan pullout weighs heavy on vets

-Joe Chenelly, a former U.S. Marine who was there at the beginning as part of the U.S. invasion force into Afghanistan after the 9/11 attacks in 2001, is not happy with how the longest war in America’s history is coming to a close.
+Joe Chenelly, a former U.S. Marine who was there at the beginning as part of the U.S. invasion force in Afghanistan after the 9/11 attacks in 2001, is not happy with how the longest war in American history is coming to a close.

-U.S. military personnel who fought there — in a high number of cases serving multiple tours — at first thought they were part of a new “Greatest Generation” that had mobilized to avenge the wrongs done to their country by terrorists, Mr. Chenelly said.
+U.S. military personnel who fought there, in a high number of cases serving multiple tours, at first thought they were part of a new “Greatest Generation” that had mobilized to avenge the wrongs that terrorists had done to their country, Mr. Chenelly said.

-But with President Biden’s decision to pull out all the American military personnel from Afghanistan and the U.S.-backed government in Kabul on increasingly shaky ground, Mr. Chenelly said he’s worried that if the Taliban returns to power, any gains won through the sacrifice of so many U.S. military personnel over the years will soon be wiped out.
+But with President Biden’s decision to pull out all American military personnel from Afghanistan and the U.S.-backed government in Kabul on increasingly shaky ground, Mr. Chenelly said he is worried that if the Taliban return to power, any gains won through the sacrifice of so many U.S. military personnel over the years will soon be wiped out.

 “You really start caring about those people over there,” he said.
 “I never saw the fear [from them] that I expected to see.
 We were really welcomed by the Afghan people.”

 Nearly 800,000 U.S. troops deployed at least once to the country.
-Two thousand died and another 20,000 suffered grievous wounds.
-But as with the Vietnam War, those who served have been coming to terms with the fact that the U.S. is pulling out with the job still undone, with our friends still in peril, and with the enemy they ousted 20 years ago scoring success after success on the battlefield.
+Two thousand died, and another 20,000 suffered grievous wounds.
+But as with the Vietnam War, those who served have been coming to terms with the fact that the U.S. is pulling out with the job undone, with allies still in peril, and with the enemy they ousted 20 years ago scoring success after success on the battlefield.

 Mr. Chenelly remembered inching his way through the unforgiving terrain of southern Afghanistan with the 15th Marine Expeditionary Unit.
 It wasn’t uncommon for one of their Humvees to become hopelessly mired in a dried-up riverine bed.